The Sagamore, Bolton Landing, Lake George NY

 Just the Facts

-Shoulder season, mid-May, June and September, is the best time for comparatively low rates.
+Shoulder season, mid-May, June, and September, is the best time for comparatively low rates for a stay at the Sagamore.
 The weather is warming and crowds are scarce.
-In season, even the very modest, no view lower-level lodge rooms are $300.
+In season, even the very modest, no-view lower-level lodge rooms are $300.
 With suites going for over $1,000 per night.

 But off-season rates range from $200-$850 (for a two-bedroom condo) per night.
-Balcony Kings in the main building range from $500-$800 low to high season – and have pull-out Queen couch in the sitting room.
-Resort fee $30 per night per room in season. $25 off season includes wi-fi, bottled water, use of all resort facilities, shuttle, parking, Kids Club, cruise on the Morgan.
+Balcony Kings in the main building range from $500-$800 low to high season – and have a pull-out Queen couch in the sitting room.
+The resort fee includes Wi-Fi, bottled water, use of all resort facilities, shuttle, parking, Kids Club, and cruise on the Morgan.

 Author